SmarDex-Ecosystem/usdn-contracts/README.md

 ### Tests

-Compile the test utils by running the following inside the `test_utils` folder (requires Rust):
+Compile the test utils by running the following inside the `test_utils` folder:

 ```bash
 cargo build --release
 ```

+This requires some dependencies to build (the `m4` lib notably).
+Using the provided nix devShell should provide everything.

 To run tests, use `forge test -vvv` or `npm run test`.